spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

-For JWST-produced code, nearly all `Step`'s primary argument is expected to be either a string containing the file path to a data file, or a JWST :ref:`jwst.datamodels.DataModel` object.
-The utility function :ref:`jwst.datamodels.open` handles either type of input, returning a `DataModel` from the specified file or a shallow copy of the `DataModel` that was originally passed to it.
+For JWST-produced code, nearly all `Step`'s primary argument is expected to be either a string containing the file path to a data file, or a JWST :class:`~jwst.datamodels.DataModel` object.
+The utility function :func:`~jwst.datamodels.open` handles either type of input, returning a `DataModel` from the specified file or a shallow copy of the `DataModel` that was originally passed to it.
 The code to accomplish this looks like::